 This specialized insurance is available from companies that focus on assisted reproduction and typically costs $350-$600 for comprehensive coverage.

-Various financial resources exist to help make egg donation more accessible to intended parents.
+Various financial resources exist to help make egg donation costs more manageable for intended parents.

 An increasing number of employers now offer fertility benefits as part of their employee compensation packages.